-• If possible, please bring a laptop with Lightroom/PS, CaptureOne or Affinity Photo A telephoto zoom, eg. 100 - 400 mm, is generally better than a fixed telephoto when we are photographing the eagles.
-A telephoto in the range of 300 - 500 mm is good for the hide work.
-For landscapes, a 24 -70 mm or its equivalent is useful and versatile

-- You'll need a tripod, especially for work at dusk.
-Ole Martin provides Arca Swiss compatible gimbals in the hides - Please pack a head torch, for safety and navigation - We recommend, at the very least, YakTrax for your boots, or microspikes, to reduce the risk of slipping on ice - A walking pole or staff is useful in the hills - Bring all the chargers, cards, batteries and backup media you need, plus appropriate adaptor if you're travelling from outside the EU.
-Norwegian power sockets deliver 220 volts and accept the Europlug types C and F.
+- If possible, please bring a laptop with Lightroom/PS, CaptureOne or Affinity Photo - A telephoto zoom, eg. 100 400 mm, is generally better than a fixed telephoto when we are photographing the eagles.
+A telephoto in the range of 300 500 mm is good for the hide work and the elk.
+For landscapes, a 24 -70 mm or its equivalent is useful and versatile - You'll need a tripod, especially for work at dusk.
+Ole Martin provides Arca Swiss compatible gimbals in the hides - Please pack a head torch, for safety and navigation - A walking pole or staff is useful in the hills - Bring all the chargers, cards, batteries and backup media you need, plus appropriate adaptor if you're travelling from outside the EU.
+Norwegian power sockets deliver 220 volts and accept the Europlug types C and F

-- A polarising filter and graduated ND's-only if you have them - Hand warmers-which help to prolong your battery's life.
+- A polarising filter if you are planning to shoot landscapes (graduated ND filters are largely redundant now) - Hand warmers-which help to prolong your battery's life.
 And make your work more comfortable.